Cats Suffer in Cruel Intubation Training Exercises

 However, despite all of this, some institutions continue to hurt and kill cats in their cruel intubation training exercises.
 Please take a minute to contact each of the institutions listed below and tell them to stop abusing cats and kittens in these outdated exercises immediately.

 Victory is possible!
-Thanks to your support, PETA has successfully urged facilities around the country—such as Texas Tech University Health Sciences Center, Naval Medical Center San Diego, Naval Medical Center Portsmouth, Primary Children's Medical Center, the University of Connecticut Health Center, the University of Michigan, and Heartland Regional Medical Center—to replace the use of animals in intubation training.
+Thanks to your support, PETA has successfully urged facilities around the country—such as Washington University in St. Louis, Texas Tech University Health Sciences Center, Naval Medical Center San Diego, Naval Medical Center Portsmouth, Primary Children’s Medical Center, the University of Connecticut Health Center, the University of Michigan, and Heartland Regional Medical Center—to replace the use of animals in intubation training.
 By making your voice heard, you can help end the suffering of helpless cats across the country.